ganyuke/go-mine-stats/README.md

     * `operators`: Stop logging stats from operators.
     * `banned`: Stop logging stats from banned players.
     * `list`: Arbitrary list of  blacklisted UUIDs
+  * `fetch_mojang_usernames`: Allow go-mine-stat to fetch players' usernames from Mojang's API if not found in local files.

 ## Polling statistics from multiple servers
 Under `server_list`, you can add as many servers or worlds as you want by adding more JSON objects.